GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to break these down further to be able to delegate sub-functions to subsystems.***
 * Which information is exchanged between the system and external entities?
 * Which interface design items are on an interface of a physical architecture element?
-* Which interface partners does a HW item have?

-  ***Rationale:  In my role, i need to orchestrate interface agreements between the interface partners.***
 * Which interface partners does a SW item have?
+* Which interface partners does a physical system element have?

   ***Rationale:  In my role, i need to orchestrate interface agreements between the interface partners.***
 * Which is the operational scenario, i.e., course of action, for the mission and the context in which the system of systems solution will exist?